-Geothermal energy today has expanded its horizons beyond traditional, surface-identified hydrothermal resources to include blind hydrothermal systems—without surface expression, enhanced geothermal systems (EGS), and low-temperature systems.
-These varied types of geothermal resources comprise a substantial potential for economic opportunity and the capability to significantly increase power generation, direct use, and other applications from geothermal energy.
+Geothermal energy today has expanded its horizons beyond traditional, surface-identified hydrothermal resources to include blind hydrothermal systems—those without surface expression—alongside enhanced geothermal systems (EGS) and low-temperature systems.
+These varied types of geothermal resources comprise a sizeable potential for economic opportunity in America, with the capability to significantly increase power generation, direct use, and other applications from geothermal energy.

 Read more about Play Fairway Analysis in our newslink.